ncayllahua/GigisPizzaHOL/oci_apigateway.md

 ![](./media/api-gateway/api-gateway-creation05.png)

 Select From Scratch to create a new API Gateway from the OCI UI.
-But you could create a configuration JSON file to import it and create the API Gateway from a file.
+But you could create a configuration JSON file to import it and create the API Gateway Deployment from a file.
 Then

 - Write a descriptive name like **[gigis-functions-discount-campaign]**
 - Write a path to access to the new API call, like **[/discount-fn]**